rx-modules/PlayerDB/README.md

 <summary><b>Listing all the players stored in the database</b></summary>
 <br>

-This just pulls up a clickable tellraw menu for player `@s` in chat
+This just pulls up a clickable tellraw menu for player `@s` in chat.

     function rx.playerdb:admin/list

-Note that anyone can click these buttons, but only an operator can run this function
+Note that anyone can click these buttons, but only an operator can run this function.

 <br>
 </details>